duolinwang/MusiteDeep/README.md

 ```
 Examples will be shown together with other commands below.

-For custom kinase-specific training (or performing transfer learning in which initialize parameters of models from several pre-trained models) from users’ training data:
+For custom kinase-specific training (or performing transfer learning) from users’ training data.
+To solve the small-sample problem of kinase-specific phosphorylation site prediction, we encourage users to train a base network on the general phosphorylation data and then transfer the whole layers except for the last output layer of the base network to kinase-specific models by fine-tuning the whole network using the kinase-specific data.
+In this way, the kinase-specific models learn from the general feature representations and the overfitting problem is relieved.
+This approach has successfully been applied to many image classification problems and shown good classification performance by using small-sample data.

-To do so, the background models from one custom general data must be trained first by train_general.py, then train the kinase-specific models by using the background models to initialize the weights in the kinase-specific models.
+To do so by MusiteDeep, the background models from one custom general data must be trained first by train_general.py, then train the kinase-specific models by using the background models to initialize the weights in the kinase-specific models.
 ```sh
 python train_kinase.py -input [custom training data in fasta format] -background-prefix [prefix of pre-trained model] -output-prefix [prefix of output files]
 ```